Aleena Gibson

-Aleena Gibson (Anna-Lena Högdahl), is a Swedish songwriter living in Stockholm.
+Aleena Gibson (born Anna-Lena Högdahl) is a Swedish songwriter living in Stockholm.
 Her credits include Jason Derulo, Mr. Big, Nick Carter, S Club 7, Chenoa, Tata Young, Rouge Jill Johnson, Girls' Generation, and Austin Mahone.
-She performed in Melodifestivalen 2003 singing her song Better Believe It and finished 6th in the first semi final.
+She performed in Melodifestivalen 2003 singing her song "Better Believe It" and finished 6th in the first semi-final.

-Stefan Andersson and Aleena Gibson finished 5th in the first semi final of Melodifestivalen 2007.
+Stefan Andersson and Gibson finished 5th in the first semi-final of Melodifestivalen 2007.
 In late 2007 it was revealed that Aleena had written a song that would be performed in Melodifestivalen 2008.
 Aleena Gibson now sings with Swedish progressive rock band Kaipa.